grafana/grafana-kiosk/README.md

 ./bin/grafana-kiosk -URL=https://play.grafana.org -login-method apikey --apikey "xxxxxxxxxxxxxxx" -kiosk-mode=tv
 ```

+Note: You can use a legacy API key, or the new Service Account method that has a token issued to it:

+See: [Create A Service Account]<https://grafana.com/docs/grafana/latest/administration/service-accounts/#create-a-service-account-in-grafana> and [Service Account Tokens]<https://grafana.com/docs/grafana/latest/administration/service-accounts/#service-account-tokens>

+For Legacy Keys see: [API Keys]<https://grafana.com/docs/grafana/latest/administration/api-keys/#api-keys>

-### Grafana Server with Generic Oauth
+### Grafana Server with Generic OAuth

-This will login to a Generic Oauth service, configured on Grafana.
-Oauth_auto_login is disabeld.
-As Oauth provider is Keycloak used.
+This will login to a Generic OAuth service, configured on Grafana. `oauth_auto_login` is disabled.
+An OAuth provider called `Keycloak` is used.

 ```bash
 go run pkg/cmd/grafana-kiosk/main.go -URL=https://my.grafana.oauth/playlists/play/1  -login-method=goauth -username=test -password=test
 ```

-This will login to a Generic Oauth service, configured on Grafana.
-Oauth_auto_login is disabeld.
-As Oauth provider is Keycloak used and also the login and password html input name is set.
+This will login to a Generic OAuth service, configured on Grafana. `oauth_auto_login` is disabled.
+An OAuth provider called `Keycloak` is used and the login and password html input name is set.

 ```bash
 go run pkg/cmd/grafana-kiosk/main.go -URL=https://my.grafana.oauth/playlists/play/1 -login-method=goauth -username=test -password=test -field-username=username -field-password=password
 ```

-This will login to a Generic Oauth service, configured on Grafana.
-Oauth_auto_login is enabled.
-As Oauth provider is Keycloak used and also the login and password html input name is set.
+This will login to a Generic OAuth service, configured on Grafana. `oauth_auto_login` is enabled.
+An OAuth provider called `Keycloak` is used and the login and password html input name is set.

 ```bash
 go run pkg/cmd/grafana-kiosk/main.go -URL=https://my.grafana.oauth/playlists/play/1 -login-method=goauth -username=test -password=test -field-username=username -field-password=password -auto-login=true